migoox/genome-downsampler/README.md

 #### CUDA (optional)
 The program by default tries to compile all implemented algorithms including CUDA algorithms.
 That means the default *build* process requires CUDA library (see the [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and download cuda from [here](https://developer.nvidia.com/cuda-downloads)) and [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus) to *run* the CUDA algorithms.

 Note that if you don't have CUDA capable GPU you can still download and install the CUDA library in order to run default compilation process.
-However to reduce the binary footprint and make the installation easier for users that may don't want to install the CUDA library, the `NO_CUDA` flag has been provided (see the [Building from source](#building-from-source) section).
+However to reduce the binary footprint and make the installation easier for users that may don't want to install the CUDA library, the `WITH_CUDA` flag has been provided (see the [Building from source](#building-from-source) section).

 ### Install using precompiled binaries
 TODO